kresimir07/CourtBookingSystem/README.md

 ```
 _**In this example we also see implementation of robust mechanism HTTP RESPONSES built in application.**_

-This messages are not only visible in console output, they are also returning back as HTTP RESPONSE to POSTMAN for example.
+These messages are not only visible in console output, they are also returning back as HTTP RESPONSE to POSTMAN for example.

 * Returns an HTTP status code 201 (Created) if added successfully.
-* Returns an HTTP status code 404 (Not found) + HTTP RESPONSE message "User ID or court ID not found" if there is data missmatch.
+* Returns an HTTP status code 404 (Not found) + HTTP RESPONSE message "User ID or court ID not found" if there is data mismatch.
 * Returns an HTTP status code 403 (Forbidden) + HTTP RESPONSE message "Booking cannot be made in past"
 if user tries to create booking in the past.
 * Returns an HTTP status code 409 (Conflict) + HTTP RESPONSE message "Court is already occupied at the requested time"